 For students applying Early Decision, application dates vary.
-Early Decision students applying to the NYS College of Ceramics at Alfred University or Maritime have a deadline of November 1, while students applying to Geneseo have a deadline of November 15, and ESF students have a deadline of December 1.
+Early Decision students applying to the NYS College of Ceramics at Alfred University or Maritime have a deadline of November 1, while students applying to Geneseo and ESF have a deadline of November 15.
 Keep in mind that you can only apply Early Decision to one SUNY school, so choose wisely.
 If you're accepted Early Decision, you have to make a tuition deposit by January 15 and withdraw your application from all other universities.

-For Early Action, a non-binding early application, students hoping to attend Albany or Binghamton should apply by November 1.
-Oswego hopefuls should apply by December 1.
+For Early Action, a non-binding early application, students hoping to attend Binghamton should apply by November 1.
+Oswego and Albany hopefuls should apply by December 1.
 All other Early Action applications must be received by November 15.
 For all Early Action students, the deadline to finalize their enrollment decision is May 1.

 Good grades will make your application a slam dunk.

 What Test Scores and GPA Do You Need for SUNY Schools?

 The variety of schools within the SUNY system means that there's no hard and fast GPA and test scores guidelines for the entire system.
 Aim high and work hard to get the best score possible, but if you're looking to flesh out your college list with some SUNY schools, these are the average test scores and GPAs of accepted students:

 Sharpen your pencils for SUNY's essay requirements.